 After that, I get the kids up then go in and get dressed for the day.
 I don't usually eat breakfast.
 I have never really liked to have a big breakfast which I think personally for me goes hand in hand with not being a morning person.
 The kids will have breakfast but I don't.
 My coffee is my breakfast.
 Then it's on to making sure the kids are getting ready to do whatever school assignments they have for the day and making sure throughout the day that they're working on whatever they need to be.

-I'll then put on a load of laundry in.
+I'll then put on a load of laundry.
 I do about one load a day.
 Since we don't have a dishwasher I'll go through the kitchen to tidy up.
-Dishes actually get done after supper and is on rotation between all four of us in our family.
+Dishes actually get done after supper and are on rotation between all four of us in our family.
 Everybody takes a turn at dish night.
 But what I do in the morning is put away anything that is dry and didn't get put away the night before.
-I'll also do any dinner prep, such as get out the meat for the evening meal or getting the sourdough bread going so that it can rise all day.
+I'll also do any dinner prep, such as get out the meat for the evening meal or get the sourdough bread going so that it can rise all day.
 These tasks go pretty quickly, usually about 30 minutes max.

 Begin the Workday

 9:00/9:30 AM – Then I begin my workday.
 I'll spend about two to three hours on a combination of things:

 12/12:30 PM – I'll eat a snack of sorts and have a second cup of coffee.
 I don't really eat a huge lunch, but I'll have something during my break time.
 Then the laundry that got washed in the morning will be dried, whether that's on the line or the dryer depends on the time of year and weather.
 Anything that needs to be addressed for dinner prep is done at this time too.